dejanu/killercoda_deal/docker_course/docker_bulding_images/step1.md

 * Docker builds images by reading the instructions from a Dockerfile.
 A Dockerfile is a text file containing instructions for building your source code.

 * List the current directory files, it is possible to build a image with the current setup?

-* Yes if we do: `docker build -t demo https://github.com/dejanu/sretoolkit.git#remotebuild:docker_stuff --no-cache`{{copy}} ... uploads the entire build context to the docker daemon.
+Check **Hint**.

 * Inspect/run the image.